vitawebsitedesign/AgileAES/README.md

 ### What
-This .NET Standard library allows you to easily encrypt/decrypt between clear text & `SecureString`
+This .NET Standard library allows you to easily do AES encryption and/or ciphering between clear text & SecureString

 <TODO NUGET URL>